gpsuscodewith/playbook/docs/partner-selection/envisioning/agenda.md

 # Envisioning Agenda

-## 4 Session Agenda

-A virtual series of four sessions can be run to cover the envisioning and architectural design session.
-It can be used in place of the tradation all-day in-person Envisioning and Architectural Design Sessions.
-The four sessions are:
+The Code-with envisioning has the following structure:

 * Architecture Review
 * Technical Deep Dives
 * Backlog Review
 * Next Steps / Planning

-### Architecture Review
+### 1. Architecture Review

-The architecture review is partner-lead and covers the current architecture or proposed architecture if one has already been chosen.
-When reviewing the technical architecture during this session, it should be in the context of the high-level solution objectives or requirements.
-A review of the current/proposed team structure and DevOps process should be reviewed as well.
+The architecture review is partner-lead and covers the current architecture or proposed architecture (if one has already been chosen).
+The context is the

+-   high-level solution objectives and/or requirements
+-   Team structures (of the partner) current or future
+-   DevOps processes

-For the architecture review session, it is helpful if the partner is able to provide any materials that will help create the following session outputs:
+For the architecture review, it is helpful if the partner is able to provide any materials that will help create the following session outputs:

 * High-level timelines
 * Team resources and roles
 * User personas